That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 Before the clock could creep past 19:15, the trio was at their first destination.
 A chamber of fine marble and stone that housed a massive gem.
 One of immense magical power that allowed the stone to defy gravity by floating above the ground, and generated a rainbow-hued radiance.
 The three looked at the stone with a degree of casualness before stretching their hands out to it, brushing their fingers against the surface.
 The Glimmer Rock released a burst of radiance from this simple touch, enveloping the bodies of Isadore, Zollie, and Patti in an aura of light.

 As they soared, they looked down at this land.
 The forests and plains coated in a sheet of white, undisturbed by wandering animals or fiends.
 The lakes and ponds frozen solid into glass-like panes that unevenly reflected the light of the moon and stars above.
-The townships scattered across the plains, filled with homes dressed with festive decor of a vibrant blue and striking green and illuminated as citizens burned logs within their homes, keeping them and their loved ones warm on this cold night.
+The township scattered across the plains, filled with homes dressed with festive decor of a vibrant blue and striking green.

 Upon marking their landing spot, the trio then shot themselves straight down into the outskirts of the quarry.
 A forceful wave boomed upon their landing, casting the snow away and shattering both ice and stone beneath their feet.
 The light around their bodies absorbed the force and damage of this impact, but left their bodies shortly thereafter, leaving them without a light as they overlooked this dark pit of stone.